NBPub/BeatLog/README.md

 ### [Submit](https://github.com/NBPub/BeatLog/issues/new) bugs or feedback.

-### In Progress, alpha-0.1.7
+### In Progress, alpha-0.1.6

 [Details](/docs/Installation/Changelog.md#pre-alpha-017-details), [Previous Versions](#pre-release-changelog)

 - Features
-  - allow for SSL in deployment
+  - allow for SSL in deployment, *likely just changes to Gunicorn start command*
     - Copy to clipboard button won't work in most browsers without connecting **BeatLog** as `localhost` or adding a certificate for LAN connections.
 	- Enable via environmental variable, if enabled Gunicorn should look for cerificates / keyfiles.
 This way a key can be added and "activated" after initial setup.
 	- ***Even with a certificate, BeatLog should only be hosted on trusted network and accessed locally***
   - API v1 fixes/improvements
     - no longer rounding date_spec for [bandwidth](/docs/Features/API.md#bandwidth) API calls to nearest day
+	- more?
       - handle geography data better / provide calls to retrieve geography data
 	  - other ideas [listed](/docs/Features/API.md#more) on page?
-- Documentation *in progress*
+- Documentation ***in progress***
-  - planning to move certain sections to their own files, as the "main" README and "docs" README are quite large now
+  - ~~planning to move certain sections to their own files, as the "main" README and "docs" README are quite large now~~
-  - will update Contents sections to include external links
+  - ~~will update Contents sections to include external links~~
   - will likely break a lot of existing links in the process
 - Bugfixes
-  -
+  - .

 ### Possible Improvements